 - Become home to Marvel Stadium and the waterfront - a world-class sporting and entertainment destination

 - Displayed 68 pieces of public art

-- Created more than nine hectares of parks and open space
+- Created almost 11 hectares of parks and open space

 Life in this precinct

 Through its continuing maturity, Docklands has sustained 2,500 to 3,000 construction jobs annually, and is home to 73,000 workers.
 New employment opportunities will continue to arise.
 Its proximity to other developing precincts, such as Fishermans Bend and Parkville, will continue to drive economic outcomes that create more jobs.

 - Research and innovation